 - On the website of Alpbachtal region you can find more information about all kind of events in the area.
 Check it out – there’s always so much going on, from cattle drives to dumpling day or even air rifle shooting.

 Traveling to Tyrol and looking for more ideas on what to see and do in the area?
-Here are some suggestions for a fun and family-friendly day trip in Tyrol.
+Here are some of the best family-friendly summer activities in Austrian Tyrol.

 If you enjoyed reading this post, please share it.
 Are you on Pinterest?
 Pin this image!